AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/solving-problems/update-rules.md

 That’s it!

-## How to update rules
+## How to debug rules

-1. Find and update the rule you need in the `./Extension/filters/chromium-mv3` directory in the `.txt` files.
+1. Find and modify the rule you need in the `./Extension/filters/chromium-mv3` directory in the `.txt` files.

 1. Convert the rules from txt to declarative form: